CoderDojoTC/bipes/docs/pico/basics/blink.md

 ![BIPES Delay Blink](../../img/pico/delayBlink.GIF)

 This program will blink the built-in LED on and off every 1/4 of a second.
-By changing the delay variable you can make the LED blink faster and slower.
+By changing the delay variable you can make the LED blink faster or slower.

 !!!
 Challenge
     What is the fastest you can make the LED blink and still see it changing?
 What does this tell you about the human eye?